Subscription Cancellation Flow: Save 15-25% of Subscribers (With Examples)

 The Pause Option Is Your Secret Weapon

-Think about that.
+At Codecademy, roughly 25% of would-be cancellers chose pause when we offered it.
 One in four subscribers who decided to leave will stay if you simply give them a break.
 And paused subscribers return at a much higher rate than cancelled-and-resubscribed users because there's no friction to restart.

-At Codecademy, the pause option was one of our most effective retention tactics.
-The primary cancellation reason was "life got busy" — users who fully intended to keep learning but couldn't commit right now.
+At Codecademy — during the $10M to $50M ARR run — the pause option was one of our most effective customer retention strategies.
+The primary cancellation reason was "life got busy": users who fully intended to keep learning but couldn't commit right now.
 A pause addressed the exact problem.
+A discount would have done nothing — they didn't have a price objection, they had a time objection.

 Compare that to Netflix, which also offers a pause but for different reasons.
 When Netflix users cancel, it's often because they've watched everything they wanted to watch.
 A pause doesn't fix the content problem — they'll unpause, find nothing new, and cancel again.
 The pause works when it matches the reason.